AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    C. :answer:`A(1,2,3..4) := A(2,3,4..5);`
    D. B(3..4) := B(4..5)

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`All three objects are just boolean values`
+   A. All three objects are just boolean values
-   B. :explanation:`An element of A is the same type as B`
+   B. An element of :ada:`A` is the same type as :ada:`B`
-   C. :explanation:`No slicing of multi-dimensional arrays`
+   C. No slicing of multi-dimensional arrays
-   D. :explanation:`Slicing allowed on single-dimension arrays`
+   D. Slicing allowed on single-dimension arrays

 ==============================
 Operations Added for Ada2012